JShad30/CADWork_full_stack/README.md

 As the site was deployed I needed to make sure all the necessary requirements were placed in the requirements.txt file.

-If you would like to contribute to the project can be cloned or downloaded from the Github link provided below.
+If you would like to contribute to the project it can be cloned or downloaded from the Github link provided below.

 The individual files on Github can be found via https://github.com/JShad30/CADWork_full_stack, and the website can be viewed via https://cadwork-full-stack-milestone.herokuapp.com/